Rock Hudson: Decline as a star

 In November 1969, Andrew V. McLaglen's The Undefeated, a western with Hudson starring opposite John Wayne, was released.

 He co-starred as a World War I flier opposite Julie Andrews in the Blake Edwards musical Darling Lili (1970), a film notorious for its bloated budget.
+In 1971, he starred in another unsuccessful film, Roger Vadim's Pretty Maids All in a Row.

 Television

 During the 1970s and 1980s, he starred in a number of TV movies and series.
 His most successful television series was McMillan & Wife opposite Susan Saint James, which ran from 1971 to 1977.
 Hudson played police commissioner Stewart "Mac" McMillan, with Saint James as his wife Sally, and their on-screen chemistry helped make the show a hit.